pact-foundation/pact-specification/README.md

 | nullValue | Matches NULL values only.
 This is used to provide matcher defintions like `or(decimal, nullValue)` | `{ "match": "nullValue" }` |
 | absent | Indicates an attribute that must never be present | `{ "match": "absent" }` |

+### Ignoring the keys in a map

+Some payloads may contain a map of IDs to values.
+In these cases, the keys should be ignored and only the values compared.
+This can be achieved by defining a new `mapValues` matcher on the map.
+For reference, see [#47](https://github.com/pact-foundation/pact-specification/issues/47) and [Pact-JVM #313](https://github.com/DiUS/pact-jvm/issues/313).

 ### References

 * https://groups.google.com/forum/#!topic/pact-support/YHw7hgD1d4g